codingMustache/codingMustache/README.md

 ## Joke of the Day

-I’m on a whiskey diet.
-I’ve lost three days already.
+Doctor: Do you want to hear the good news or the bad news?
+Patient: Good news please.
+Doctor: we're naming a disease after you.

 ## Daily Trivia

-Which data structure does FILO apply to?
+Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
- 1. Queue
+ 1. Heartbleed
- 2. Heap
+ 2. Corrupted Blood
- 3. Tree
+ 3. Shellshock
- 4. Stack
+ 4. Shellscript

 <details>
   <summary>Answer</summary>
-  Stack
+  Heartbleed
 </details>